jswebguru/intercom-Chatbot/README.md

 To do this, type __`npm i`__ in the terminal and then __’npm run build`__ and  __’npm run start`__.
 The app should now be deployed.

-Now, head over to the Intercom [Developer Hub](https://app.intercom.com/a/apps/opk5tlz2/developer-hub).
-You will want to [launch a test conversation](https://app.intercom.com/a/apps/opk5tlz2/test-conversation).
+You need to launch a test conversation with Dasha.
+It’s a two step process.
+Step 1 - head over to the Intercom [Developer Hub](https://developers.intercom.com) > Your apps.

+You want to copy the number after __/apps__ - this is your Intercom application ID.

+Now, copy and paste this line into your address bar https://app.intercom.com/a/apps/yourAppIDgoesHere/test-conversation and replace *yourAppIDgoesHere* with your application ID.
+I know, it’s complicated and, yes this is the solution recommended by Intercom.

-Now, just send a message from the chat interface.
+Now, you will be able to send a message from the chat interface.
 Give it a few minutes and you will get a reply from Dasha AI.
 In this way you can test any conversation that your users can have with Dasha AI.

 Was this tutorial helpful?
 Let us know in our [developer community](http://community.dasha.ai).